 Cold Steel-cut Oatmeal with Spices, Raisins and Dates.
 With whole milk and honey.
 Me

-Flourless Chocolate Cakes.
-Served with fresh whipped cream.
+Flourless Chocolate Torte. with fresh whipped cream.
 Carl & Tracy

 Fresh Berries and Fruit